Translation of escandalizar in English:

-- to shock escandalizó a todos los presentes con la ropa que llevaba he shocked o scandalized everyone there with the clothes he wore vas a escandalizar a tus padres con esas palabrotas your parents will be shocked to hear you use language like that
+- to shock escandalizó a todos los presentes con la ropa que llevaba he shocked o/or scandalized everyone there with the clothes he wore vas a escandalizar a tus padres con esas palabrotas your parents will be shocked to hear you use language like that

 Find out how to write letters in Spanish, including advice on greetings, layout, endings...